pgmpy/pgmpy/docs/index.rst

    detailed_notebooks/9.
 Reading and Writing from pgmpy file formats.ipynb detailed_notebooks/10.
 Learning Bayesian Networks from Data.ipynb detailed_notebooks/11.
 A Bayesian Network to model the influence of energy consumption on greenhouse gases in Italy.ipynb

+All example notebooks are also available at: https://github.com/pgmpy/pgmpy/tree/dev/examples All tutorial notebooks are also available at: https://github.com/pgmpy/pgmpy_notebook

 Indices and tables
 ==================